Bridge the Division Between HR and the Law

 If you're not working in HR, you might be wondering if this program can be applied in your profession as well.
 If that's the case, prepare to be pleased!

-Listen to current Online MJ-LEL student Gary M. discuss his use of labor law for his professional union, or watch current student Jean H. explain why she learned HR law as a small business owner.
+Listen to current online MJ-LEL student Gary Maxwell discuss his use of labor law for his professional union, or watch current student Jean Houpert explain why she learned HR law as a small business owner.